Malaysian-inspired minimalism in Ely

 Gretta Funnell's steel-framed open-plan pavilion is a fitting tribute to her late husband

-Gretta Funnell built her own piece of paradise in the Cambridgeshire Fens in the 2021 TV series.
-Her new Grand Designs Malaysian House in Ely is a spacious and airy single-storey house called Sayang, which means ‘the most loved’ in Malay.
+Gretta Funnell built her own piece of paradise in the Cambridgeshire Fens and her new Grand Designs Malaysian pavilion House in Ely is a spacious and airy single-storey house called Sayang, which means ‘the most loved’ in Malay.

 Gretta, 60, who is a teacher, and her late husband Ray spent almost 20 years living and working in Malaysia.
 But following Ray’s sudden death in 2019, she returned to the UK at a loss to where she should put down new roots.